Drumich/Dream-Team-4/README.md

-need to stop server every time u update a library or some shit...
+need to stop server every time u update a library or some shit...  (for example - ng add @angular/material    )

 ```
 npm i -g @angular/cli
 ng new